 Among the first post war immigrants was Stefan Norblin, whose Art Deco paintings in pre-war Poland and whose wartime paintings in India have recently been rediscovered and celebrated in exhibitions and film, who settled in San Francisco with his wife, the popular Polish actress, Lena Żelichowska.

 Some Polish Americans moved to California as well, among them Warren Winiarski.
 A Chicagoan by birth, Winiarski had gone to Italy in the 1960s to study Machiavelli and returned to America inspired to make his own wine.
 Soon after he moved to Napa Valley, north of San Francisco.
 There he tasted a wine that gave him his “Eureka” moment: it had what he described as both a regional and a universal character.
 Within four years he produced a red wine, a Cabernet Sauvignon, which won top honors at the historic Judgment of Paris in 1976.
 Nobody expected a California wine to beat out the French, least of all the French judges themselves.
-In a blind tasting, Winiarski’s Stag’s Leap Cabernet Sauvignon won, and the French had to live with their judgement – which they did, but not without sour grapes.
+In a blind tasting, Winiarski’s Stag’s Leap Cabernet Sauvignon won, and the French had to live with their judgment – which they did, but not without sour grapes.
 And so it was that Warren Winiarski – surely a name destined for just this kind of victory – established his Stag’s Leap Wine Cellars on par with the world’s best, and put California wines on the map.
 It’s doubtful that you could buy a bottle of 1973 Stag’s Leap Wine Cellars Cabernet Sauvignon these days but you can have a look at one at the Smithsonian National Museum of American History.

 And history moves on.
 This anniversary celebration was well attended, including a contingent of the new Polish pioneers, the engineers of Silicon Valley.
 They all drank a toast to the many generations of Poles in California, and to those still to come.
 Sto lat!